bugsbugsbux/notes-on-nix/notes-on-nix.md

         }                   # no semicolon here
 ```

-Nix **function**s are anonymous closures which only take a single
+Nix **function**s are anonymous (so called "lambdas") closures which
-argument.
-Anonymous means they do not have a name, but as they are
+only take a single argument.
+Anonymous means they do not have a name,
-values, they may be bound to a name in the usual way.
-Closure means a
+but as they are values, they may be bound to a name in the usual way.
-function knows about variables in its parent scopes from the time it was
+Closure means a function knows about variables in its parent scopes from
-defined.
-This lets one implement multi-argument functions by nesting
+the time it was defined.
+This lets one implement multi-argument
-functions: The body goes into the innermost function, which takes the
+functions by nesting functions: The body goes into the innermost
-last argument and is returned by another function with takes the second
+function, which takes the last argument and is returned by another
-to last argument, and so on; this is called "currying".
+function with takes the second to last argument, and so on; this is
+called "currying".

 The term **closure** is also used by nix in reference to all the
 packages a package depends on (as well as the packages they depend on,